 kosher salt to taste

 Pour boiling water over the soaked cashews, blender (or ideally blender cup) and the jar you’re going to culture the cream cheese in to sanitize.
-Strain the cashews well, then add to the empty blender along with the rest of the ingredients (make sure the cashews and blender aren’t overly hot still which would kill the bacteria).
+Strain the cashews well, then add to the sanitized blender along with the rest of the ingredients (make sure the cashews and blender aren’t overly hot still which would kill the bacteria).
 Blend until very smooth.
 You’ll likely have to stop and stir a few times, the more you make at once the easier it is.
-Let sit somewhere warm and dark for 24-48 hours.
+Cover lightly and let sit somewhere warm and dark for 24-48 hours, the longer it sits the tangier it’ll get.
+Place in the fridge for a few hours to firm up before use to be most like standard cream cheese we’re familiar with.

 (makes 1 quart)